NUbots/NUbots/module/actuation/Kinematics/README.md

 ## Consumes

-- `message::motion::LeftLegIK` with information on the servo gains, torque, time to reach the position and the matrix from the target position for the left foot to the torso.
+- `message::actuation::LeftLegIK` with information on the servo gains, torque, time to reach the position and the matrix from the target position for the left foot to the torso.
-- `message::motion::RightLegIK` with information on the servo gains, torque, time to reach the position and the matrix from the target position for the right foot to the torso.
+- `message::actuation::RightLegIK` with information on the servo gains, torque, time to reach the position and the matrix from the target position for the right foot to the torso.
-- `message::motion::HeadIK` with information on the servo gains, torque, time to reach the position and the vector that the head should look.
+- `message::actuation::HeadIK` with information on the servo gains, torque, time to reach the position and the vector that the head should look.

 ## Emits

-- `message::motion::LeftLeg` with servo control information for each servo in the left leg.
+- `message::actuation::LeftLeg` with servo control information for each servo in the left leg.
-- `message::motion::RightLeg` with servo control information for each servo in the right leg.
+- `message::actuation::RightLeg` with servo control information for each servo in the right leg.
-- `message::motion::Head` with servo control information for each servo in the head.
+- `message::actuation::Head` with servo control information for each servo in the head.
 - `Done` when the limb Tasks are Done.

 ## Dependencies

-- `utility/motion/InverseKinematics.hpp` provides the IK functions
+- `utility/actuation/InverseKinematics.hpp` provides the IK functions